Congenital Aortic Stenosis Surgery for Children: Ross Procedure

 In a Ross procedure, a surgeon removes the abnormal aortic valve.
 The surgeon then

 replaces it with the child’s own pulmonary valve.
-The surgeon uses a valve from a
+The surgeon then uses a valve (conduit)

-cadaver donor (conduit) to replace the pulmonary valve.
+from a donor who has died to replace the pulmonary valve.

 Why might my child need a Ross procedure?

-The purpose of the Ross procedure is to ease the symptoms of aortic stenosis.
-These
+The Ross procedure is done to ease the symptoms of aortic stenosis.
+These are chest

-are chest pain, fatigue, problems feeding or growing, or rapid or distressed breathing.
+pain, extreme tiredness (fatigue), problems feeding or growing, or rapid or distressed

+breathing.
 Newborns with aortic valve problems are often very ill.
-The procedure decreases how
+The procedure decreases

-hard the heart has to work.
+how hard the heart has to work.
 It also improves blood flow out to the body.
-Some children
+Some

-need treatment for aortic stenosis if they have too much pressure in the left ventricle,
+children need treatment for aortic stenosis if they have too much pressure in the

-even if they don’t yet have symptoms.
-Aortic stenosis can damage the heart and cause
+left ventricle, even if they don’t yet have symptoms.
+Aortic stenosis can damage the

 The Ross procedure is not the only treatment for aortic stenosis.
 Balloon valvotomy